nixworks/public/news/2010/04/10/2010-polish-air-force-tu-154-crash-a-tu-154-from-the-36th-special-aviation-regiment-crashes-while-landing-at-military-airport-severny-in-s.md

 ### [2010-04-10](/news/2010/04/10/index.md)

-# 2010 Polish Air Force Tu-154 crash:.
-A Tu-154 from the 36th Special Aviation Regiment crashes while landing at military airport Severny in Smolensk Oblast, Russia; 96 persons onboard are reported dead.
+# 2010 Polish Air Force Tu-154 crash:: A Tu-154 from the 36th Special Aviation Regiment crashes while landing at military airport Severny in Smolensk Oblast, Russia; 96 persons onboard are reported dead.
 Pilot error is seen as a possible cause of the crash.

 The aging jet was taking a delegation to a ceremony marking the 70th anniversary of the slaughter of thousands of Polish military officers by Soviet secret police when it went down.